ibm-cloud-docs/Cloudant/offerings/learning-center.md

 {{site.data.keyword.cloudant_short_notm}} queries can be executed in the {{site.data.keyword.cloudant_short_notm}} Dashboard.
 Select the database that you are working with, for example, `books` then choose the Query tab.

 Enter your {{site.data.keyword.cloudant_short_notm}} Query JSON in the box that is provided, and click **Run Query** when you're ready.
-The result set appears on the rightmost panel.
+The result set appears on the right panel.

 The Explain button is used to provide an explanation on how the database interprets the supplied query.
 This explanation becomes more important when we get to Indexing in the next part.
 {: note}